cberes/funner-summer/README.md

 >
 > Your activity history stays completely private and never leaves your phone.

 Funner Summer is an Android app that recommends fun activities.
-There is also a back-end component that acts as a proxy to a [weather service](https://openweathermap.org/api).

 ## Get the app